soitun/phantom_server/README.md

 ## Pre-Requisites

 phantom_server is currently configured to work on AWS EC2.
-This is the list of things needed to get it going:

-An EC2 instance with the following:
+To get started, you will need an EC2 instance with the following:
   * tags:

   | Tag Name      | Tag Value